junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas is kneeling beside one of them, looking down at the angel blade hole on its chest, covering his hand over the bloody wound.
 The look on his face is more than devastated.
 His eyes start brightening up again, just like every time he heals Dean.
 But the hole under his palm doesn't heal, and that body remains dead.

-The pain on Cas deepens.
+The pain in Cas deepens.
 "I just want to save you, Dean.
 How can I save you?
 How can I save all of you?" he whispers to the body, so saddened, so desperate, so sorry.

-He looks like as if completely forgets the Dean beside him.
+He looks as if he has completely forgotten about the Dean beside him -- the only Dean alive.

 Dean presses his eye sockets hard, wiping the tears that can't stop falling.
 He grabs Cas's wrists, stopping him from moving to the next bloody body of his, making him turn to face him.
 "Cas, I'm right here.
-You already saved me, so many times, you don't need to... " his voice breaks.
+You already saved me, so many times.
+You don't need to... " his voice breaks.
 "Let me save you, for once.
 Please."

 Cas's eyes slowly focus on him, as if he sees him for the first time.
 "Why?" he asks slowly.
 "You see what I had done.
 Why would you ever want to save me?"